Ing2-Team2EasyExam/EasyExam/README.md

 So this first method will be installing Windows tools to make docker work and works for all versions of Windows (Home, Educational or Pro).
 This is faster to set up, but have very limitations (It doesn't give you a Linux kernel for example).

-First things first, check if you have virtualization enabled.
+First, check if you have virtualization enabled.
 Open the task manager and see if virtualization is enabled (or on).

 If you can't see it there, you go to your BIOS and check that Virtualization is enabled.